motleykl/Scripts_Week3/README.md

 # Shell Scripts and More Bash Commands

+script=generic term; short code that is saved in a plain text file .sh = shell (shell script) needs extension, line at top for bash commands, permissions

 ## Variables

 You can create a variable and assign it a value using `=`